ritanshu07/GroupCallingApplicationWithRecording/README.md

 Powering this front-end is a C# web application powered by ASP.NET Core to connect this application with Azure Communication Services.

 A separate branch with Teams Interop capabilities is [available](https://github.com/Azure-Samples/communication-services-web-calling-hero/blob/teams-interop/README.md).
 Teams Interop is in public preview and uses beta SDKs that are not meant for production use.
 Please use the main branch sample for any production scenarios.

-Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample).

 ![Homepage](./Media/homepage-sample-calling.png)